 This report developed by the World Economic Forum in collaboration with electricity industry partners and Boston Consulting Group offers principles to help board members meet the unique challenges of managing cyber risk in the electricity ecosystem.

-Strengthening the cyber resilience of the power grid
+Strengthening the cybersecurity of the power grid

 Cyber resilience is a challenge for organizations globally and for the electricity industry in particular.
 Power systems are among the most complex and critical of all infrastructure type...